This post may contain affiliate links. Please read our disclosure policy.

 - Preheat grill to high.

-- Husk and removing silk from corn.
-Place on alarge sheet pan or platter (this will be used to carry all of the vegetables from the kitchen to the grill.)
+- Husk and remove silk from corn.
+Place on a large sheet pan or platter (this will be used to carry all of the vegetables from the kitchen to the grill.)

-- Cut tomatoes in half horizontally and over a strainer that has been placed inside a bowl, scoop out seeds.
-Discard seeds but place the reserved liquid in a large mixing bowl.
+- Cut tomatoes in half horizontally and over a strainer that has been placed inside a bowl.
+Scoop out seeds.
+Discard seeds but leave the reserved liquid in the large mixing bowl.
 Take half of the cut tomatoes and place cut side up on the tray with the corn.
 (Note: Only half of the tomatoes will be grilled).
 The rest of the tomatoes that will not be grilled can be cored and diced and added to the mixing bowl with the juice.

 - Peel and cut the large red onion horizontally into six thick slices.
 Place on tray with corn and tomatoes to be grilled.